Bundlelist by Bunch, United Kingdom26 July,2017

 Visual identity is a straightforward expression of the utility of the service (numerical insight and comparison) through simple grid-based layout of numbers, in font choice, use of proportion, and the stacking element (or bundles) of the logotype, its simple shapes, tight kerning and low contrast.
 Promotional pieces bring a pleasant material quality (making a connection between physical and digital value) to what is a digital experience in the use of colour, stitching, tissue paper and red band.
 More work by Bunch on BP&O.

 What do you think of Bunch’s work for Bundlelist?
 Share your thoughts in the comment section below or get the conversation started on Twitter.
+Never want to miss a post?
+Sign up to BP&O’s once-weekly newsletter here.

 If you liked this then you may also like: